Lawsuits Say Lyft Doesn't Do Enough To Protect Women From Predatory Drivers

 Epidemic?

-Right now it's impossible now to tell just how many women have reported being sexually attacked using the ride services.
+Right now it's impossible to tell how many women have reported being sexually attacked using the ride-hailing services.
 Under pressure, Lyft and Uber have pledged to publicly release their numbers in a "transparency report" later this year.

-Only one of the dozen major police departments NPR reached out said they track assaults by occupation.
-Denver's police department reported that from 2015 through July of 2019 there were 43 reported sex crimes in Denver by rideshare drivers.
-During that same period, in contrast, there were 13 reported sexual assaults committed by taxi drivers, the DPD told NPR.
+Only one of the dozen major police departments NPR reached out to said they track assaults by occupation.
+The Denver Police Department reported that from 2015 through July of 2019 there were 43 reported sex crimes in Denver by drivers of ride-hailing services.
+During that same period, there were 13 reported sexual assaults committed by taxi drivers, the police department told NPR.

 Lyft declined repeated interview requests.
 In an emailed statement, a spokeswoman said the company is dedicating "more resources in our continued effort to ensure our riders and drivers have the safest possible experience."

 Alison Turkos says her experience was anything but safe.
-Turkos, who also is suing Lyft, says she was attacked one Friday night in Brooklyn in 2017.
-She wants her name used.
+Turkos, who also is suing Lyft, says she was attacked one Friday night in Brooklyn, N.Y., in 2017.
+She wants her name to be used.

 Business